aspic/go-auth/README.md

 ## Plug into service

 An example on how to plug this authtenciation into your go-service is described below.
 I left out some details for readability.
-This service will validate the provided token based on its private key (the key corresponding with the key that generated the token).
+This service will validate the provided token based on its private key (the key corresponding with the key that originially was used to sign the token).

     // Import client
     import (